lzyim/gogo/README.md

         fmt.Println(value)
     }

-    // Increments the number stored at key "mykey" by ten c.Incr("mykey", 10)
+    // Increments the number stored at key "mykey" by ten. c.Incr("mykey", 10)

-    // Decrements the number stored at key "mykey" by one c.Decr("mykey", 1)
+    // Decrements the number stored at key "mykey" by one. c.Decr("mykey", 1)

+    // Get the expiration time of key "mykey".
+    // The method returns -1 if the key exists but has no associated expire. expiration, found = c.TTL("mykey")

-    // Returns the number of items in the cache number := c.Count()
+    // Returns the number of items in the cache. number := c.Count()

-    // Delete all items from the cache c.Flush()
+    // Delete all items from the cache. c.Flush()
 }
 ```